Best Channel 4 dramas in November 2024

 Drama | Soap

-Summary:Empire charts the behind-the-scenes intricacies of a New York hip-hop and entertainment firm as members of its founders’ family attempt to seize control when he’s diagnosed with motor neurone disease.
+Summary:Empire - which originally aired on Fox between 2015 and 2020 - charts the behind-the-scenes intricacies of a New York hip-hop and entertainment firm.
+We follow the members of its founders' family as t attempt to seize control when he’s diagnosed with motor neurone disease.

-Why you should watch: From acclaimed filmmaker Lee Daniels and Dopesick’s Danny Strong, this musical drama’s secret weapon is Taraji P. Henson, who collected a Golden Globe Award for her work as Cookie Lyon.
+Why you should watch: From acclaimed filmmaker Lee Daniels and Dopesick's Danny Strong, this musical drama's secret weapon is actress Taraji P. Henson.
+She collected a Golden Globe Award for her work as Cookie Lyon.
 Sitting on an 84% Rotten Tomatoes score after five seasons is no small matter, either.
+Lee Daniels denies Empire is based on the lives of P. Diddy or Jay Z, but admits that much of the show came from his own life and his obsession with the hit show Dynasty.

 Available now